 Finally, these two graphics are also worth keeping in mind:

-The images are slightly out of date by now, but they still do a good job showing the relative sizes of some unannounced lenses – specifically the DX 12-28mm PZ, the DX 24mm, and the 200-600mm.
-I don’t think Nikon has more updated versions of these graphics, but please let me know in the comments section if you’ve found them somewhere, and I’ll update this article.
+The images are slightly out of date by now, but they still do a good job showing the size and shape of some unannounced lenses – specifically the DX 24mm and the 200-600mm.
+I don’t think Nikon has published more updated versions of these images, but please let me know in the comments section if you’ve found updated versions somewhere, and I’ll add them to this article.

-By the sizes of the unannounced lenses – especially in the first image – we can infer a few things about their purpose.
+By the sizes of the unannounced lenses, we can infer a few things about their purpose.
 For example, the unreleased 24mm DX lens seems to be a small pancake lens somewhere between the 26mm f/2.8 and 28mm f/2.8 in size.
+And the 200-600mm will be a large telephoto zoom, but decidedly more compact than any of the “exotics” like the 400mm f/2.8 or 800mm f/6.3.

 Note that Nikon’s illustrations for the 35mm S, 70-180mm, and 135mm S lenses in the diagram above are the same as one another.
-This is just a placeholder drawing and probably does not represent the appearance of any of those three lenses specifically.
+This is just a placeholder drawing and probably does not represent the appearance of any of those three lenses.

 Analyzing the Future Lenses